Victor Osimhen: Reception

+Following Osimhen's performances for club and country, Nigeria’s head coach Eric Chelle described him as “the best striker in the world” after a 2025 World Cup qualifier.
+He was also named the 46th best footballer globally in The Guardian's 2025 rankings, and Goal.com have described him as "one of world football's best No.9s".

 Osimhen's style of play has been compared to fellow strikers Kylian Mbappe and Erling Haaland.
 Opta Analyst wrote: "Among that early-prime age group, Victor Osimhen was arguably near the top".
 His manager at Napoli, Luciano Spalletti, described him as "such a great striker" and "the complete package".
 In December 2022, Francesco Totti called him "the best striker in Serie A".
 In January 2023, Romelu Lukaku described him as "the best striker".
 Fellow Nigerian forward Odion Ighalo hailed him as "the future of Nigerian football".
 After Osimhen scored in Napoli's 2–1 win over Roma in January 2023, former Brazil and Napoli striker Careca said: "In that goal, I saw something similar to Pelé".

-Osimhen has named Didier Drogba as one of his influences and idol.
+Osimhen has named Didier Drogba as an influence and idol of his.

 Media and sponsorship

+Osimhen’s profile on and off the pitch has made him a highly marketable figure, attracting endorsement and commercial partnerships with several major brands.
+In September 2025, Nigerian fintech company Moniepoint announced Osimhen as a brand ambassador as part of its “Made for Your Progress” campaign, aiming to inspire young Nigerians and expand its sports‑driven initiatives.

+He has also entered into commercial agreements that leverage his image rights; after his record transfer to Galatasaray, Osimhen secured control over aspects of his image rights, a development highlighted by SportBusiness+Brand Magazine as confirming his growing value in the commercial space.

+Osimhen’s marketability extends to multiple product endorsements, including roles with Moniepoint and Reckitt Nigeria, for products such as Dettol, as well as reported partnerships with global sportswear brands.

 In April 2025, Osimhen appeared in a television commercial for Ülker Çizi, a popular Turkish snack brand produced by Ülker.
 The advertisement marked his first major endorsement following his loan move to Galatasaray.
 The campaign, which highlighted his impact in the Turkish Süper Lig, received significant attention on social media.
 While the collaboration featured Osimhen prominently, it was not officially confirmed as a long-term brand ambassadorship.

-Osimhen was sponsored by Nike, prior to joining Adidas in 2024.
+Osimhen was sponsored by Nike, before joining Adidas in 2024.